HIP-904: Frictionless Airdrops

 Today, if an account holds no balance (or no serial) of a token type, then the account can be dissociated from the token.
 However, tokens may have hefty custom fees for transferring a token.
 A user may not be able or willing to pay those fees, but cannot dissociate without doing so, effectively forcing them to pay for auto-renewal of tokens they do not want.

-Any token (fungible or non-fungible) can be rejected, whether it was created through automatic or manual association, and no matter how long the token was held.
+Any token (fungible or non-fungible) that is not frozen or paused can be rejected, whether it was created through automatic or manual association, and no matter how long the token was held.
 A rejected token is transferred back to the token treasury, and all custom fees on the token are waived.
 The payer of the transaction will only pay the appropriate fees for the HAPI transaction type.

-⚠️ Token rejection is supported even if a token is frozen or paused.
+⚠️ Token rejection is not supported if a token is frozen or an account is paused on the token.

 Example